-Typically, the Minnesota LakeBrowser is used to find the clarity of any Minnesota lake(s).
-To do so, you can either zoom in and out of areas to locate lakes of interest, or simply search lakes by typing a lake name in the Search box.
-Once you have found a particular lake, you can retrieve more detailed lake water information from the Minnesota Pollution Control Agency (PCA) and Department of Natural Resources (DNR).
+Typically, the LakeBrowser is used to find water clarity or quality information for a particular Minnesota lake.
+To do so, you can either zoom in and out of areas to locate the lake of interest, or search lakes by typing the lake name in the Search box.
+Once you have found the lake, you can retrieve more detailed information from the Minnesota Pollution Control Agency (PCA) and Department of Natural Resources (DNR).